-IRAN AT A GLANCE

-March 2022

 Iran has been one of the world's leading refugee hosts for over forty years.
 In August 2021, following the Taliban's takeover of Afghanistan and the subsequent deterioration of the security and humanitarian situation, many Afghans fled to Iran.
 UNHCR rapidly scaled up its operation in Iran to respond to the large number of new arrivals and their urgent needs for assistance.

 UNHCR supports the efforts of the Ministry of Health to include refugees in the national health care system.
 Free primary health care, including vaccinations, essential medicines and maternal and child health services are available to all, regardless of their documentation status.
 Refugees also have access to universal public health insurance to cover secondary and tertiary health care, on par with nationals.
 In 2022, UNHCR covers the insurance premium for up to 120,000 of the most vulnerable refugees, while others could enroll by paying the premium themselves.

+EDUCATION

-EDUCATION All children in Iran have access to primary and secondary education regardless of their documentation status.
+All children in Iran have access to primary and secondary education regardless of their documentation status.
 Refugee, undocumented and other foreign children study side by side with Iranian school children, while following the same national curriculum.
-Higher education can be accessed by Afghans and Iraqis.
+Higher education can be accessed by Afghans and Iragis.
 In 2016, the Government of Iran removed 'refugee-specific' fees, ensuring primary and secondary education is affordable to all.
 UNHCR supports the government in constructing schools, literacy training to refugees, and scholarships for tertiary education.

+LIVELIHOOD

-LIVELIHOOD UNHCR implements a diverse portfolio of livelihoods interventions for refugees.
-These projects include certified technical and vocational training and other income generating projects.
+UNHCR implements a diverse portfolio of livelihoods interventions for refugees.
+These projects include certified technical and vocational trainina and other income aeneratina projects.
 Supporting refugees to access livelihoods opportunities can prepare them to become more self-sufficient and better able to meet the basic needs of their families.
 Refugees can thus also increase their economic potential, enabling them to contribute to their host community and one day, their home country, when conditions become conducive for returns.

+ukaid

+Within the framework of the Solutions Strategy for Afghan Refugees (SSAR),

+VOLREP

-UKaid Within the framework of the Solutions Strategy for Afghan Refugees (SSAR), UNHCR supports the Government of Iran in implementing inclusive refugee policies.
-The SSAR also facilitates coordinated protection approaches among partners, consensus-building on international protection priorities, and dialogue and partnerships in support of the Afghan refugee situation.
-VOLREP By the end of March, UNHCR facilitated the repatriation of 78 returnees to Afghanistan and one returnee to Iraq.
-This represents a decrease compared to the 434 returns facilitated in the same period in 2021.
-Voluntary repatriation declined to its lowest recorded numbers with 82% compared to the same period in 2021.
-UNHCR facilitated the return of Afghan students from Iran to Afghanistan to obtain student visas to pursue their studies back in their country of asylum.
+By the end of May, UNHCR facilitated the repatriation of 124 returnees to Afghanistan and one returnee to Iraq.
+This represents a decrease compared to the 635 returns facilitated in the same period in 2021.
+Voluntary repatriation declined by 80% compared to the same period in 2021.
+This decrease is due to the instability and deteriorating humanitarian situation in Afghanistan.

-RESETTLEMENT While in 2021 UNHCR received no quota for resettlement of Afghan refugees, in 2022 it is working with resettlement partners and the Government of Iran to resettle 3,000 refugees, given the increasing protection needs of refugees in Iran combined with the security situation in Afghanistan
+While in 2021 UNHCR received no quota for resettlement of Afghan refugees, in 2022 it is working with resettlement partners and the Government of Iran to resettle 3,000 refugees, given the increasing protection needs of refugees in Iran combined with the security situation in Afghanistan.

-Irish Aid 780.000 20.000 & Afghan Iragi 4M AFGHANS IN IRAN 780.000 2.6 M 586.000 refugees undocumented passport holders 96% of refugees live in urban areas side by side with the local community 4% of refugees live in refugee settlements in 20 provinces of Iran FUNDING Funded 41% 48.6 M \$ Unfunded 59% 800.000 REFUGEES UNHCR Iran is grateful for the generous contributions of its main donors in 2022.
-70.8 M According to the data received from the Government of the Islamic Republic of Iran in October 2020, on which consultations are ongoing.
+approaching UNHCR's receptions directly 96% of refugees live in urban areas side Ē by side with the local community 4% of refugees live in 20 refugee settlements in 12 provinces of Iran FUNDING

+800,000 REFUGEES

+3.5M AFGHANS IN IRAN

+Iragi

+undocumented passport holders

+Afghan

+38,175 Newly Arrived Afghans

+since January 2021 based on information from Afghans

+refugees

+UNHCR Iran is grateful for the generous contributions of its main donors in 2022.

+According to the data received from the Government of the Islamic Republic of Iran in October 2020.
 For more information, please contact: Farha Bhoyroo, External Relations Officer, bhoyroo@unhcr.org

+Funded